iomesh/docs/docs/about-iomesh/introduction.md

 ## Key Features

 ### High Performance
    Database is one of the key applications to measure storage performance.
-IOMesh performes very well in the database performance benchmark tests with stable read and write latency and high QPS and TPS, which means that it can provide stable data services.
+IOMesh performes very well in the database performance benchmark tests with low and stable read/write latencies and high QPS/TPS, meaning to provide stable data services.
 ### No Kernel Dependencies
-   IOMesh runs entirely in user space and can provide reliable service through effective software fault isolation.
-When a problem occurs, other applications running on the same node can continue to run without causing the entire system to crash.
-In addition, deploying and maintaining the IOMesh are very easy since there is no need to install any kernel modules and you do not need to worry about the kernel version compatibility.
+   IOMesh runs entirely in user space and can provide reliable services through effective software fault isolation.
+When a problem occurs, other applications running at the same node can continue to run without causing entire system crash.
+In addition, it is very easy to deploy and maintain IOMesh since you don't need to install any kernel modules and don't need to worry about kernel version compatibility at all.
 ### Storage Performance Tiering
    IOMesh supports flexible deployment of hybrid disks including NVMe SSD, SATA SSD and HDD.
-This can help users make the most of their storage investment, and control the costs to each block while maximizing the storage performance.
+This can help users make the most of their storage investment, minimize the cost of each block while maximizing the storage performance.

 ## Architecture